-14 BCI (Better Cotton Initiative) is a certification created by the non-profit organisation of the same name with the aim of promoting a more sustainable and environmentally and socially conscious cultivation of cotton.
+17 BCI (Better Cotton Initiative) is a certification created by the non-profit making organisation of the same name in order to

 Attention to the materials used goes as far as the choice of packaging for its products, with the purchase of packaging made of regenerated material such as steel drums and tanks made of plastic, wood and steel parts.
 Furthermore, in full compliance with CONAI (Consorzio Nazionale Imballaggi) guidelines, ICF has adopted a double packaging system which ensures the complete recovery of the outer drum (equal to 5 kg of iron), which may be used up to 7-8 times, thus guaranteeing a 35-40 kg saving of iron on a single container.
 The internal element, equal to just 100 grams of polythene, is disposed of.
 This solution is applied to solvent-based adhesives, subject to the ADR transport standard, which imposes specifically approved packaging standards.
 As far as water-based adhesives are concerned, by applying the same principle, Industrie Chimiche Forestali uses an external element of recycled cardboard (Bag in Box) instead of iron.